Embedding Safety into RL: A New Take on Trust Region Methods: Analysis

 \subsection{Invariance and Convergence of Constrained Natural Policy Gradients}

-It is well known that TRPO is equivalent to a natural policy gradient method with an adaptive step size, see also~\Cref{subsec:TRPOvsNPG}.
+It is well known that TRPO is equivalent to a natural policy gradient method with an adaptive step size, see also~\Cref{appendix:extended-background}.
 We study the time-continuous limit of C-TRPO and guarantee safety during training and global convergence.
+In the context of constrained TRPO in \Cref{eq:Safe-TRPO}, we study the natural policy gradient flow